rolandbaer/list-last-changes/readme.txt

 == Changelog ==

+= 1.0.0 =

+*Release date: December 09, 2020*

+* Introducing template mechanism in the block editor
+* The configuration field 'show author' in the block editor is replaced by the template mechanism
+* The template mechanism is now "feature complete"

 = 0.9.5 =

 *Release date: December 08, 2020*

 * Introducing template mechanism in widget
-* The configuration field 'show author' is replaced by the template mechanism
+* The configuration field 'show author' in the widget is replaced by the template mechanism

 = 0.9.0 =